 If you have a pre-existing condition or if you have a family history suffering from certain conditions, you may want to consider preliminary underwriting.

 Preliminary underwriting is a process which a financial adviser assists you to find out from which insurers are likely to offer you the best terms and conditions in view of your pre-existing condition.
 It is best to approach a financial adviser that is able to do so with multiple insurers so that you can make your decision in a more efficient manner.

-Because preliminary underwriting is a “free” service, not all insurers are that willing to underwrite an anonymous case.
+Because preliminary underwriting is a “free” service, not all insurers are that willing to underwrite.
 Nevertheless, it is a service you should ask for.
 Do note that this increases the work load of a financial adviser.
 Since this is a “free” service and pays no commission, the financial adviser may persuade you to buy other commission paying but non-suitable products which require little or no underwriting.
 Ensure you approach a financial adviser that does not need to earn a commission to assist you.
 You should ask his charges for helping you with the preliminary underwriting for your pre-existing condition.

 Like this article?
 Subscribe to my newsletter below for more.